jun-csbio/gl-e2eatp/README.md

 ## Result

 * The prediction result file (e.g., "3J8YK.pred") of each protein (e.g., 3J8YK) in your input fasta file (-seq_fa) could be found in the folder which you input as "-sf".
-* There are four columns in each prediction result file.
+* There are three columns in each prediction result file.
 The 1st column is the residue index.
 The 2nd column is the residue type.
 The 3rd column is the predicted probablity of the corresponding residue belonging to the class of ATP-binding residues.
-The 4th column is the prediction result ('B' and 'N' mean the predicted ATP-binding and non-ATP-binding residue, respectively).
 For example:

 ~~~
 Index    AA    Prob.
 State